How much does long-term care insurance cost?

 How much will coverage cost?

-In 2017, a couple in their 60s will pay between $100 and $150 a month each for long term care insurance, according to the American Association for Long-Term Care Insurance.1 But, over the long term, not covering the risk may end up costing so much more.
+In 2017, a couple in their 60s paid between $100 and $150 a month each for long-term care insurance, according to the American Association for Long-Term Care Insurance.1 But, over the long term, not covering the risk may end up costing so much more.
 Some experts recommend that most people pay up to five percent of their income for long-term care coverage.
 You may find you need to adjust the length of coverage or the daily payment in your policy to make the purchase more affordable.
 And, you may also want to consider a policy that provides automatic cost-of-living increases to protect against inflation.

 Why should I buy long-term care insurance?